This article applies to all TeamViewer Community users.

 Show your appreciation

-If you come across answers and post that helped solve your questions or concerns, show your appreciation by giving a Like !
+If you come across answers and posts that helped solve your questions or concerns, show your appreciation by giving a Like!
 Likes are just positive, and it feels good to get a Like!
 The more Likes a post has, the more people will find the answer and may also be able to solve their own questions and issues.

-It is also possible for posts and answers that are highly appreciated to be shared within our Knowledge Hub, as trustful, worthy information accessible to everyone!
+It is also possible for posts and answers that are highly appreciated to be shared within our Knowledge Base, as trustful, worthy information accessible to everyone!